banzaicloud/pipeline/README.md

 As you can see with this solution [Pipeline](https://github.com/banzaicloud/pipeline) became able to connect to (e.g.) MySQL simply because it is running in the configured **Kubernetes Service Account** and without being required to type a single username/password during the configuration of the application.

 The code implementing the dynamic secret allocation for database connections and Vault configuration described above can be found in our open sourced project [Bank-Vaults](https://github.com/banzaicloud/bank-vaults/tree/master).

+### Centralized logging

+We are using fluentd and fluent-bit to move application logs towards a centralized location.
+To collect all logs we deploy fluent-bit as a `DemonSet`.
+These pods will mount the Docker container logs from the Host machine and transfer to the Fluentd service for further transformations.

 ### Quick howto